LiorSinai/liorsinai.github.io/_posts/2024-08-03-micrograd-2-expr.md

 This code requires definitions for the `Pullback` struct as well as the following functions: `ignored`, `xcall` and `returnvalue`.

-TThere are no closures in lowered Julia code, so instead [Zygote.jl](https://fluxml.ai/Zygote.jl/stable/internals/#Closure-Conversion-1) stores the pullbacks in a generic struct:
+There are no closures in lowered Julia code, so instead [Zygote.jl](https://fluxml.ai/Zygote.jl/stable/internals/#Closure-Conversion-1) stores the pullbacks in a generic struct:

 {% highlight julia %}
 struct Pullback{S,T}